fbpx

 Although there have been many advances in surgical techniques to address instability problems in the lumbar spine, instability in the SI joint has remained relatively unaddressed, with most patients running out of options once conservative treatments have failed to offer continued relief from painful SI symptoms.

-Causes of SI Joint Instability and Pain
+of SI Joint Dysfunction

-• Prior injury or accident
+• Prior Injury or Fall

-• Postpartum Pelvic Girdle Pain
+• Post-partum Pelvic Girdle Pain

 • Arthritis